 NIP-96: HTTP File Storage

-NIP-96 defined how Nostr clients upload, download, and manage files on HTTP media servers.
-Now marked as “unrecommended” in favor of Blossom, NIP-96 remains relevant as projects navigate the transition between the two media standards.
+NIP-96 defines how Nostr clients upload, download, and manage files on HTTP media servers.
+It is now marked “unrecommended” in favor of Blossom, but it still matters because existing servers and clients continue to support it during the transition.

 How It Works

-A client discovers a file server’s capabilities by fetching /.well-known/nostr/nip96.json, which returns the API URL, supported content types, size limits, and available media transformations.
+A client discovers a file server’s capabilities by fetching /.well-known/nostr/nip96.json.
+That document advertises the upload API URL, optional download URL, supported content types, size limits, and whether the server supports media transformations or delegated hosting.

-Downloads use GET requests to <api_url>/<sha256-hash>, with optional query parameters for server-side transforms like image resizing.
+Downloads use GET <api_url>/<sha256-hash> with optional query parameters such as image width.
 Deletion uses DELETE with NIP-98 auth.
 Users publish kind 10096 events to declare their preferred upload servers.

 Why It Was Deprecated